 Sheet pile walls have been used to support excavations for below-grade parking structures, basements, pump houses, and foundations, to construct cofferdams, and to construct seawalls and bulkheads.
 Permanent steel sheet piles are designed to provide a long service life.
 Vibratory hammers are typically used to install sheet piles.
 If soils are too hard or dense, an impact hammer can be used to complete the installation.
 At certain sites where vibrations are a concern, the sheets can be hydraulically pushed into the ground.

 Keller has a fleet of modern, safe rigs available to perform sheet pile installations of all kinds in all environments.
-In-house design allows us to customize a cost-effective solution for each project and decades of experience allow us to avoid pitfalls in design and installation.
+The in-house design allows us to customize a cost-effective solution for each project and decades of experience allow us to avoid pitfalls in design and installation.